PhyberApex/typescript-lightning-talks/07-indexed-types/src/slides.md

 Have you used indexed types in your TypeScript projects?

 <!--
-We've covered a lot about indexed types in TypeScript.
-Now I'd love to hear from you!
+We've covered a lot about indexed types in TypeScript

-Have you used indexed types in your projects?
-Perhaps T[number] to extract array element types?

-What challenges have you faced when working with complex type structures?

-Do you have any interesting patterns or use cases to share?

-Let's discuss your experiences and insights!
+Questions?

 -->

 ---